xeraa/elastic-docker/README.md

-# elastic-docker
+# Minimal Elasticsearch + Kibana setup

-Minimal Elasticsearch + Kibana setup
+Using the official Elastic containers and binding to the default ports.